 - Utility poles and connection boxes, water well casings, and propane gas tanks not used for commercial storage;

-- Sheds, dog houses, tree houses, residential swing and play structures, satellite dishes, and similar structures with a floor area not more than 80 square feet and a height of not more than 8 feet, which may be lawfully located within any required yard except the front yard, but not closer than 10 feet from any property line.
+- Sheds, dog houses, tree houses, residential swing and play structures, and similar structures with a floor area not more than 80 square feet and a height of not more than 8 feet, which may be lawfully located within any required yard except the front yard, but not closer than 10 feet from any property line.

 - Public utility power-generating plants and transmission facilities regulated under 30 V.S.A. §248;